jameshloving/edict/README.md

 Additionally, make sure you have suitable IPtables rules in place:

-   `iptables -A INPUT -m conntrack --ctstate NEW -j NFLOG --nflog-group 2`
+   `iptables -I FORWARD -m conntrack --ctstate NEW -j NFLOG --nflog-group 2`

-   `ip6tables -A INPUT -m conntrack --ctstate NEW -j NFLOG --nflog-group 2`
+   `ip6tables -I FORWARD -m conntrack --ctstate NEW -j NFLOG --nflog-group 2`

+For local testing, it may be necessary to modify these rules:

+   `... -A INPUT ...`

 The code in this directory is based entirely off an example program from: